-The silver gilt centrepiece of the Deccan Service was made by Paul Storr in 1810-11.
+The silver gilt part of the Portuguese service.
+A later addition which was made by Paul Storr in 1810-11.
 The centrepiece to the dinner service is influenced by French and British design.

 The three winged figures formed around the stem are influenced by Percier and Fontaine,French architects and lead designers in the French Empire fashion.